 - “Are you taking the kids to football practice later?”

-“Yep, can’t wait for another thrilling morning down at the sports field.”
+“Yep, can’t wait for another thrilling morning on a wet sports field.”

 Image: Jagtar Singh/Unsplash